raslenzaddem/tester/README.md

     └─────────────────────────────────────────────────────────────────────────┘
 ```

-The following figure illustrates the general execution flow in the run-as-a-server scenario:
+The following Figure illustrates the general execution flow in the run-as-a-server scenario:
 ```
 ┌───────────────────────────────────────────────────────────────────────────────────────────┐
 │ 1. python dispatcher.py serve --port 8000                                                 │